2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 2. Amusing — The Magic Flute at Marionette Theater

-Day 2 in Salzburg: Day Trip
+Day 2: Day Trip

 While there are still plenty of activities and attractions to enjoy within the Old Town, it’s hard not to recommend exploring the tourist attractions outside the city.

 Considering the amount of new fascinating discoveries, fun experiences, and breathtaking sights, these day trips from Salzburg surely exceed the worthiness of the ones that are left in the city.
+Take a deep breath of fresh air, visit charming places with fewer crowds, and discover the enchanting side of Salzburg.

 Don’t worry about spending too much time traveling — the journey is short and the views along the way are a treat in themselves.
+On the second day of your 2-day Salzburg itinerary, you can choose from any of these destinations for your day trip:

 The charm of St. Gilgen in 4 pictures, a day trip from Salzburg, Austria